Hearing loss usually comes on gradually but may develop suddenly. The symptoms may include:

-Difficulty hearing on the telephoneDifficulty understanding speech when there is background noise, like in a restaurant, crowd, or at a partyDifficulty following a conversation when 2 or more people are talking at onceMisunderstanding what other people are saying and responding inappropriatelyMisundertanding words that have sound similarAsking people to repeat what they said or speak more slowly, loudly, and clearlyDifficulty understanding the speech of women and children, which is higher pitchedGetting complaints from others that you have the TV or radio volume too highWithdrawing from conversations because you have trouble hearing
+Difficulty hearing on the telephoneDifficulty understanding speech when there is background noise, like in a restaurant, crowd, or at a partyDifficulty following a conversation when 2 or more people are talking at onceMisunderstanding what other people are saying and responding inappropriatelyMisunderstanding words that sound similarAsking people to repeat what they said or speak more slowly, loudly, and clearlyDifficulty understanding the speech of women and children, which is higher pitchedGetting complaints from others that you have the TV or radio volume too highWithdrawing from conversations because you have trouble hearing

 Symptoms of deafness or hearing loss in infants that may be noted: